Stable Object Placement Planning From Contact Point Robustness: Static Robustness Assessment

-as pictured in \cref{fig:combining_robustnesses}, fulfilling the definition of the static robustness $r$ as a mapping from a direction $\EForce[\hat]$ and position $\Pos{p}{w}{w}$ to a scalar value $r$.
-The result of the mapping can be seen in \cref{fig:frontpage}, \cref{fig:combining_robustnesses}, and \cref{fig:scenes} where the color indicates the relative magnitude of the maximal force that can be applied on a point in the normal direction.
-A warmer color indicates that a greater force can be applied before the object slips or topples, with black indicating that infinite force can be applied.
-Although, the robustness function obtained via the use of our heuristic is unlikely to be exact in multi-objects assemblies, it is expected to be quick to compute due to avoiding any operation whose computational complexity grows exponentially with the number of objects in the assembly.
+to obtain the overall static robustness of the object, as pictured in \cref{fig:combining_robustnesses}.
+With \cref{eqn:overall_robustness}, the definition of the static robustness $r$ as a mapping from a direction $\EForce[\hat]$ and position $\Pos{p}{w}{w}$ to a scalar value $r$ is fulfilled.
+The result of the mapping can be seen in \cref{fig:frontpage}, \cref{fig:combining_robustnesses}, and \cref{fig:scenes}, where the colour indicates the relative magnitude of the maximal force that can be applied on a point in the direction normal to the surface.
+A lighter colour indicates that a greater force can be applied before the object slips or topples, with black indicating that an infinite force can be applied.
+The robustness function obtained via the use of our heuristic is unlikely to be exact in multi-objects assemblies.
+However, it is quick to compute because it avoids any operation whose computational complexity grows exponentially with the number of objects in the assembly.

-\section{Placement Planning From Static Robustness}
+\section{Placement Planning from Static Robustness}

-Ideally, the normal contact force at each contact point is much greater than the tangential forces such that the object is far from slipping.
-Therefore, we propose to use the robustness to normal forces applied at various points on the surface of the objects in the assembly to plan for stable placement.
-In the following, we assume that an object has to be placed in a given assembly of objects for which the robustness in the normal direction at all points on the surface of the objects in the assembly is known, and that placements are performed in a linear, monotone, and sequential \cite{wang_state_2021} fashion.
+Ideally, the normal contact force at each contact point is much greater than the tangential force such that the object is far from slipping.
+Therefore, our proposed planner uses the robustness to normal forces at surface points to plan stable placements.
+In the following, we assume that a known object has to be placed in a given assembly of objects for which the robustness in the normal direction at all points on the surface of the objects in the assembly is known.
+Also, placements are assumed to be performed in a linear (i.e., a single object is moved at a time), monotone (i.e., placing does not involve rearranging), and sequential (i.e., a single gripper is used) fashion \cite{wang_state_2021}.